-A. Statutory Requirements.--OBRAs 1987, 1989 set forth specific requirements for training and competency evaluation of nurse aides.
+A. Statutory Requirements.--OBRAs 1987, 1989 and 1990 set forth specific requirements for training and competency evaluation of nurse aides.

-o On or after October 1, 1990, nursing facilities (NFs) must not use any individual as a nurse aide for more than 4 months unless the individual has successfully completed either a NATCEP or a CEP approved by the State.
+o On or after October 1, 1990, nursing facilities (NFs) must not use on a full time basis any individual as a nurse aide for more than 4 months unless the individual has successfully completed either a NATCEP or a CEP approved by the State.
 For current employees used as nurse aides prior to January 1, 1990, a NF must provide for a CEP and any preparation necessary for those individuals to complete such a program by October 1, 1990.
 (See §§1919(b)(5)(A) and (B) of the Act.)

-o
+o On or after January 1, 1991, NFs must not use on a temporary, per diem, leased, or on any other basis other than as a permanent employee any individual as a nurse aide unless the individual has successfully completed either a NATCEP or a CEP approved by the State.

 o As a condition of approval of your State plan, you were to specify by January 1, 1989 the NATCEPs or CEPs that you approve and that meet Federal requirements.
 (See §1919(e)(1)(A) of the Act.)

-o Section 1903(a)(2)(B) of the Act provides that NF costs incurred in relation to training and competency evaluation of nurse aides, current and future, are considered as State administrative expenses and as such are reimbursed for the period July 1, 1988 at the lesser of:
+o Section 1903(a)(2)(B) of the Act provides that NF costs incurred in relation to training and competency evaluation of nurse aides, current and future, are considered as State administrative expenses and as such are reimbursed for the period July 1, 1988 through September 30, 1990 at the lesser of:

 - 90 percent, or